Idiot (2022 film): Plot

-A royal family is betrayed and tricked into suicide by two subordinates, Sethupathi and Senathipathi.
+A royal family is betrayed and tricked to death by hiding in a ventless-abditory by two subordinates, Sethupathi and Senathipathi.
 The sole survivor is the family's infant son, whom Sethupathi wants to kill, but Senathipathi convinces him to spare.

-Many decades later, Sethupathi's descendant Chinnarasu lives in a village.
-He is the son of Raasu Gounder, the incompetent head of the village panchayat, and his long-suffering wife Parimalam.
-The only son of the family, Chinnarasu is despised by his father, who dotes on his daughters.
-After Chinnarasu disobeys his father and competes in a kabadi game, he is thrown out of the house.
-Chinnarasu returns drunk and belligerent, and demands a share of his ancestral property from his father.
-Raasu Gounder spitefully gives him the deeds to the palace of the royal family Sethupathi had killed, a place where the family had been warned never to go to.
-While travelling there, Chinnarasu meets with an accident, becoming a delusional amnesiac.
+Many decades later, Sethupathi's descendant, Chinnarasu, lives in a village.
+He is the son of Raasu Gounder, the incompetent head of the village panchayat, and his long-suffering wife, Parimalam.
+The only son of the family, his father despises Chinnarasu, who dotes on his daughters.
+After Chinnarasu disobeys his father and competes in a kabaddi game, they throw him out of the house.
+Chinnarasu returns drunk and belligerent and demands a share of his ancestral property from his father.
+Raasu Gounder spitefully gives him the deeds to the royal family's palace that Sethupathi killed.
+It is a place where they warned the family never to go to.
+While travelling there, Chinnarasu had an accident, becoming a delusional amnesiac.